BM 510x180x70 [4x M8]

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or other advanced devices.
+- Significant importance in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: